jareer-rgb/optimalemd-be/docs/RESPONSE_STRUCTURE.md

-# 🏗️ OptimalEMD Backend - Standardized Response Structure
+# 🏗️ OptimaleMD Backend - Standardized Response Structure

 ## Overview

-This document outlines the standardized response structure implemented across all API endpoints in the OptimalEMD Backend.
+This document outlines the standardized response structure implemented across all API endpoints in the OptimaleMD Backend.
 This ensures consistency, better debugging, and improved developer experience.

 ## 🎯 Why Standardized Responses?